The Umbrella feature in detail

 Forward first or only?

 If no servers in the forwarders list respond, BIND needs to know what, if anything, to do next.
-The default, unless disabled with forward only, is forward first, which means try forwarding first and if that fails, try recursing.
+The default is forward first, which means try forwarding first and if that fails, try recursing.
+Recursing can be disabled by using the forward only statement.

 NOTE

 1. Disable validation globally (or inside a view, if views are in use) using dnssec-validation no;.
-This is an all-or-nothing approach, so if you forward everything to an Umbrella service consider whether this might be appropriate.
-However, if your resolver needs to obtain answers from non-Umbrella sources as well this is probably not a good way to go.
+However, if your resolver needs to obtain answers from non-Umbrella sources as well then a per-domain approach may be needed.

 2. Disable validation for specific domains using validate-except {domain-1; domain-2; ...;};, which can also be used globally or inside views (if in use).
 This tells the resolver to not validate names at or below the specified domain(s) listed.

-One suggested configuration would be to implement Umbrella forwarding inside a view dedicated for that purpose and to disable DNSSEC validation inside that view along with it, leaving other views to be configured differently, with validation still enabled and automatic.
+A recommended configuration would be to implement Umbrella forwarding inside a view dedicated for that purpose and to disable DNSSEC validation inside that view, leaving other views to be configured differently, with validation still enabled and automatic.

 Is there any logging specific to Umbrella?